rymyf/DS-project-of-restaurants-cafes-in-Riyadh/README.md

 ## Question:
 1. Is there a relationship between prices and ratings?
 2. Does everyone who likes the place take a photo of it?
-3. What are the most popular places?
-4. Does the location affect the prices of the place?
+3. Does the location affect the prices of the place?
-5. What are the most common areas where cafes and restaurants are located?
+4. What are the most common areas where cafes and restaurants are located?
-6. What is the ratio of restaurants to cafes?
+5. What is the ratio of restaurants, cafes and shops?
-7. What are people's preferences for the type of restaurants?
+6. What are people's preferences for the type of categories?
+7. What is the most liked type of restaurant?
 ## Tools:
 - Libraries:
-pandas, numpy, matplotlib
+pandas, numpy, matplotlib, geopandas, geopy, plotly_express
 - Softwares:
 VSCode, Jupyter, GitHub
 ## MVP goals:
 - Answer all the questions.
 - Explore the good places to visit.
 - Find out what people like.

+### Note:
+The dataset from kaggle was so dirty, i will upload the cleaned dataset as soon as possible.